Frequently Asked Questions (FAQs)

 Answer: Yes, automated web accessibility scanning tools use algorithms to analyze HTML markup of websites.
 However, they can only capture 17% to 20% of WCAG failures because testing most WCAG guidelines requires the use of assistive technologies utilized by end-users with disabilities and human judgment when critiquing the applicable success criterion of each WCAG guideline.

 Question: Why is manual WCAG testing so important?

 Answer: Manual WCAG testing is “real world” functional accessibility testing conducted by end-users with disabilities using assistive technologies such as screen readers, screen magnifiers, speech recognition, and alternative keyboard technologies.
-In the web accessibility, field web accessibility auditors with visual, mobility, auditory, and cognitive disabilities have highly specialized skills that people without disabilities cannot replicate.
+When it comes to web accessibility testing, WCAG auditors with visual, mobility, auditory, and cognitive disabilities have highly specialized skills that people without disabilities cannot replicate.

 Question: Can website accessibility plugins, webpage accessibility overlays, or AI bring a website into WCAG compliance?

 Answer: No. The only way to bring a website into compliance is to fix a website’s source code and repair all HTML markup errors.
 Companies that have installed these types of accessibility overlay plugins to their websites remain at risk for lawsuits under the ADA.
 Plaintiff’s attorneys routinely use automated accessibility scanning tools to evaluate a website’s HTML markup.
 Suppose a website’s HTML markup has not been properly repaired.
 In that case, the site’s owner remains at risk for litigation, regardless of the presence of an accessibility overlay.